-The local authorities providing support in debris removal (in particular, in roads to affected communities).
-The Government has provided 80 tents to establish temporary camp for relocated people.
-Displaced 280 people (mainly children and women), were relocated from the most affected communities (due to iterative risk of mudflows/landslides) in Shurobod district to the boarding school in the center of Sarichashma Jamoat.
-Food is provided to the affected people placed in the boarding school.
+The local authorities are providing support in debris removal (in particular, in roads to affected communities).
+Displaced 280 people (mainly children and women), were relocated from the most affected communities (due to iterative risk of mudflows/landslides) in Shuroobod district to the boarding school in the center of Sarichashma Jamoat.
+Food is provided to the affected people, placed in the boarding school.
 Food (hot meals) provided by neighboring communities with local authorities support (local coping mechanisms).
 Local authorities mobilized resources for debris cleaning (mostly at roads).
+The below table summarizes assistance provided by the Government to the affected population of Shuroobod district: